 All companies will respond to the market impacts of COVID-19 in one way or another.
-We need to collect intel on our competitors’ responses quickly, and for many, Sales reps can be the closest and fastest way to track competitors’ moves.
+We need to gather intelligence on our competitors’ responses quickly, and for many, Sales reps can be the closest and fastest way to track competitors’ moves.
 As a result, CI teams are trying new tactics to pull intel from the field.

 3] Having your Sales teams directly update competitive content – Commenting on battlecards or updating competitor boards during meetings has been a huge win for teams with limited resources or bandwidth.

 4] Creating a “Rumours” lane in your competitor board in order to capture unvalidated claims from the field which need to be verified.

 As a result of many CI programs shifting from primarily focusing on competitors to include more market tracking, we’ve also seen changes in how CI teams keep their companies informed.

 5] Use Newsletters for regular updates – Some CI teams have shifted towards using newsletters to keep multiple teams informed on different market intel.
 An executive team may be kept informed of higher-level market information including forecasts or updates on competitors (who’s still around, who’s getting crushed), where Customer Success leaders or Sales teams may be informed of more granular information: competitor pricing tactics and strategies, customer segment insights, etc.

 6] Create a CI committee – It’s likely new teams in your org have a sudden hunger for competitor and market intel.
 A great way to build engagement with your competitive intelligence program is to build a CI committee.
 This involves representatives from various functions to serve as advisors in your CI program efforts, to help collect internal information, and to disseminate insights increasing engagement with your competitive content.